DedLigma/test_quest_alt/README.md

 ./alt_test file1.json file2.json file3.json
 ```
 in this example, file1.json - first_have.json, file2 - second_have.json, file3 - release_difference.json.
+Files do not need to have .json.
+However, it is worth considering that the output data will be JSON format.
 After you enter the files names or just start the program, you should enter branch names:
 ```
 Enter first branch name (e.g. p10, /p10, sisyphus, etc.).